AteebXYZ/rhminer/README.md

 git clone https://github.com/AteebXYZ/rhminer
 cd rhminer
 cd build/rhminer
-cmake ../../
+cmake ../../ -DCMAKE_BUILD_TYPE=Release
 make -j12
 ```
 Binary should be available in the rhminer_CPU folder.

 ## Any other OS
-Idk go figure that one out on your own
+Idk go figure that one out on your own for now.

+## TODO
+- [X] Make it buildable on linux with cmake.
+- [ ] Clean the project and make it buildable with cmake on windows mac and stabilise it on linux.
+- [ ] Remove all unnecessary GPU code.
+- [ ] MABYE optimize a few things here and there.
+- [ ] MABYE update all packages and dependencies to work with latest c++

 # rhminer